emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 **4) Strategy Playbox (choices by field): What strategic choices could I make in each path across areas like positioning, offers, channels, and revenue models?**
 <img width="931" height="266" alt="Screen Shot 2025-08-05 at 12 53 19 PM" src="https://github.com/user-attachments/assets/0b9ba7bf-430e-47f1-ab81-febd0159376a" />
 A _Strategy Playbox_ is like a menu of possible moves one could make in different parts of their career or business.
 Instead of deciding everything at once, break thinking into fields (categories of strategic choices), then list options under each field for each possible future path to explore.
 The Strategy Playbox helps you mix and match choices so you can see multiple configurations of your future without locking into one rigid plan.
 It’s a creative and flexible way to compare paths side by side.
-Example fields and choices:
+_Example fields and choices:_
 1. Positioning: How do you want to be seen?
-    * Going back to school: Position yourself as a subject-matter expert-in-training.
+    * Going back to school: Position self as a subject-matter expert-in-training.
-    * Moving abroad: Position yourself as a global UX researcher with cross-cultural expertise.
+    * Moving abroad: Position self as a global UX researcher with cross-cultural expertise.
     * Shifting industries: Rebrand as a “mission-driven UX strategist” tailored to the new sector.
     * Content creation: Position as a thought leader sharing UX research insights for a wide audience.
 2. Offers: What products, services, or outputs will you provide?
     * Consulting, workshops, digital courses, speaking engagements, or full-time project leadership.
 3. Channels: How will you reach people or opportunities?
-    * LinkedIn networking, portfolio site, GitHub projects, speaking at industry events, guest podcasts.
+    * LinkedIn networking, portfolio site, GitHub projects, speaking at industry events, and guest podcasts.
 4. Revenue Models: How will you earn from this path?
     * Salary, retainer clients, project fees, ad revenue, sponsorships, subscriptions, or royalties.